Due to the COVID-19 pandemic, the 2021 Atlanta Regional Brain Bee will be modified from its in-person structure to be held as a virtual event.

 Eligibility: Georgia students ages 13 to 19 years of age are welcome to participate.
 Students from neighboring states that do not hold their own Brain Bees may compete as well with advance approval.
 Participants may only compete in one regional Brain Bee competition per year.
 Participants are only allowed to compete in the National Brain Bee and International Brain Bee once in their lifetime.

 Format: The Brain Bee will consist of a preliminary written round and a final oral round.
-All students will participate in the written round, which consists of a mix of multiple-choice and short answer questions.
-These exams will be graded on-site and the top-performing students (approximately 10) will go on to the oral round.
+All registrants will participate in the written round, which consists of a mix of multiple-choice and short answer questions.The top-performing students (approximately 10) will go on to the final oral round.
 In the oral round, the students will be asked questions one by one and must answer aloud.
-A student will be eliminated from the competition after answering two questions incorrectly.

 The top three finishers will receive monetary prizes.

-Preparation: Sign up for one (or both!) of our Saturday workshops.
+Preparation: Sign up for one (or both!) of our virtual Saturday workshops.
 Questions from the written and oral rounds are based on Brain Facts, a primer on the brain and nervous system that is published by the Society for Neuroscience.
 Brain Facts is available for download as a PDF at the link above.
 It may also help to look at the sample questions released on the International Brain Bee website.
-Finally, as any neuroscientist knows, getting a good sleep the night before the Bee is critical for top performance!
+Finally, as any neuroscientist knows, getting a good sleep the night before the Brain Bee is critical for top performance!